Definition between Sensor Resolution, Sensitivity, and Accuracy

 Sensor Accuracy

-Class A sensors must not vary more than ±(0.15°C + 0.002 × sensor range).
-Class B sensors can have deviations up to ±(0.30°C + 0.005 × sensor range).
-To get more accurate measurements, it is better to use sensors with smaller ranges.
+Class A sensors should not change more than ±(0.15°C + 0.002 × sensor range).
+Class B sensors can vary up to ±(0.30°C + 0.005 × sensor range).
+For more accurate measurements, it is best to use sensors with smaller ranges.

 Conclusion